February 2018 Ask the Expert: Recurrence

 At our November 2017 Breast Cancer 360, Keeping Cancer at Bay: What Researchers Are Learning About Recurrence; and our December 2017 webinar, Living With the Unknown: Coping With Fear of Recurrence, people who attended the programs had more questions than our experts had time to answer.

-For this month’s Ask the Expert, Living Beyond Breast Cancer expert Angela DeMichele, MD, MSCE, who spoke at the Breast Cancer 360, will answer questions we missed during those two programs, as well as your new questions about recurrence, such as what role tumor cells play, what determines a person’s risk of recurrence, lifestyle changes that can lower that risk, and how to manage your fear of recurrence.
+For February's Ask the Expert, Living Beyond Breast Cancer expert Angela DeMichele, MD, MSCE, who spoke at the Breast Cancer 360, answered questions we missed during those two programs, such as what role tumor cells play in recurrence and what lifestyle changes can lower risk of recurrence.